jmlcas/install-docker/README.md

 # install-docker
 Script for install docker

-The video explains how to use the script and shows the full installation process in real time.

-### Docker Installation Script for Ubuntu
+### Docker Installation Script

-This script automates the installation of Docker on Ubuntu-based systems.
+This script automates the installation of Docker on Linux systems.
 It checks whether Docker is already installed, and if not, it installs Docker along with its required dependencies.
 Features

     Docker check: The script first checks if Docker is already installed on the system.
 If Docker is found, the script will exit without making any changes.